 Multi Layer Insulation Films

-Today's spacecrafts see a multitude of temperature fluctuations that can range from lows of -100°C to highs of +150°C (-150°F to +300°F), depending the spacecraft's orbit.
-This can be Low Earth Orbit (LEO), Geosynchronous Earth Orbit (GEO), Synchronous or Interplanetary Orbit.
+Today's spacecraft and satellites see a multitude of temperature fluctuations that can range from lows of -100°C to highs of +150°C (-150°F to +300°F), depending the spacecraft's orbit.
+This can be Low Earth Orbit (LEO), Geosynchronous Earth Orbit (GEO) or Interplanetary Orbit.

 Orbiting in the shade of earth or the spacecraft's own shadow can pose a challenge in keeping the vessel stable in the rigors of space.
 The craft can swing quickly to the cold side (typically -125°C / -195°F) when in the shadows.
 Alternatively, the spacecraft can see extremely high temperatures, typically +150°C (+300°F), when exposed to the sun.
 Furthermore, there is a substantial amount of heat generated from the spacecraft's onboard equipment.
 Therefore, the spacecraft material must be highly adaptive to protect from both extreme heat and cold.
 Multi layer insulation blankets (also known as MLI insulation) are ideal to protect the delicate instrumentation in these extreme conditions.

 Multi layer insulation materials consist of lightweight reflective films assembled in many thin layers.
 These layers are typically made of polyimide and/or polyester films (according to design, could be from 5 to 30 layers) that are vapor deposited with 99.99% aluminum, on one or both sides.
 MLI insulation blankets often include a spacer material and metallized film that has been perforated.
 The multilayer films assist in the material's heat management by reducing incident energy with each successive layer.